-Tekla Online services use Trimble Identityuser account to Tekla online services and other Trimble services
+Tekla Online services use Trimble Identityuser account to sign in to both Trimble and Tekla products and online services

 and SketchUp 3D Warehouse.

-- Removing people from your organization's user group when they no longer belong to your organization.
+- Remove people from your organization's user group when they no longer belong to your organization.

 For more information, see Trimble Identity for Tekla Online services and Manage Trimble Identities and Tekla Online licenses.